AnMoreNight/SalonLineBot_Render/README.md

 - LINE Bot integration for customer interactions
 - AI-powered FAQ responses using RAG and ChatGPT
 - Google Calendar integration for reservations
+- Google Sheets logging for all bot interactions
 - Reservation flow management
 - Natural language processing for customer queries